A categorical and algebro-geometric theory of localization: Recollement and cohomology with supports

 \begin{theorem} Assume \ref{def:recollement}.
 For every $A\in\C(X)$ there is a functorial long exact sequence

 \end{theorem}

 \begin{proof} Fix $A\in\C(X)$.
 By the recollement axioms of \ref{def:recollement}, one has a functorial distinguished triangle

-(compare, in the sheaf-theoretic setting, with the standard localization triangles in \cite[\S1.4]{BBD} and \cite[Chapter~III]{KS}).
+(compare, in the sheaf-theoretic setting, with the standard localisation triangles in \cite[\S1.4]{BBD} and \cite[Chapter~III]{KS}).
 Here $\alpha_A$ is the morphism induced by the counit of the adjunction $i_*\dashv i^!$, while $\beta_A$ is induced by the unit of the adjunction $j^*\dashv j_*$.

 Applying the cohomological functor $\Hom_{\C(X)}(\one_X,-)$ to \eqref{eq:loc-triangle-for-les}, and then shifting by $[d]$, yields an exact sequence of abelian groups

 whose connecting morphism is the boundary map attached to the distinguished triangle \eqref{eq:loc-triangle-for-les}; this is the standard exactness attached to any distinguished triangle in a triangulated category (cf.\ \cite[Chapter~I, \S1.1]{KS}).
 By Definitions~\ref{def:supports} and \ref{def:coh}, the first, second, and fourth terms are respectively